UcllSoftwareEngineering2425/learning-materials-students/sprint-1/project/cicd/2-back-end/2-starting-a-cicd-pipeline/2-setup-azure-resource.md

 By separating the two steps we can create more complex flows:

-* Build the source code, store it in the registry and on a test environment
+* Build the source code and store it in the registry
-* Once the application is verified on the test environment, deploy it to the production environment
+* Take it from the registry and deploy it to the production environment

 **Move or comment the created workflow file so that GitHub no longer runs the action.
 We will use parts of it in sprint-1.**